autocore-ai/AutowareAuto/src/localization/design/localization-design.md

 A localization implementation must satisfy a few requirements in order to be compatible with the aforementioned use cases:
 - Provide a rigid body transform between the ego frame and a specified inertial frame
+- Provide a transform compatible with the `/earth` frame
 - A mechanism for managing reference maps must be provided if relative localization is used
 - A relative localizer should have a mechanism that permits initialization either from a startup or reference-deprived state, from either an absolute localization, or a local source
+- An implementation of a localization stack should be compliant with REP105[3]
+- The `/odom`-`/base_link` transform must not be allowed to grow in magnitude indefinitely.

 ## Provide a transform between ego and inertial frame